Hi!

 I am currently a postdoc at the Institute for Microeconomics at the University of Bonn.

-I will be on the 2024-2025 Job Market.
+I am on the 2024-2025 Job Market.

 My email is aespitia@uni-bonn.de.